hneth/i2ds/README.md

 Science](https://bookdown.org/hneth/i2ds/) is available at
 <a href="https://bookdown.org/hneth/i2ds/" class="uri">https://bookdown.org/hneth/i2ds/</a>.

-In the meantime, we will be using several chapters from my textbook ([2020](#ref-ds4psyBook)[a](#ref-ds4psyBook)):
+In the meantime, we will be using several chapters from the textbook ([2020](#ref-ds4psyBook)[a](#ref-ds4psyBook)):

--   Neth, H. (2020). ds4psy: *Data Science for Psychologists*.
+-   Neth, H. (2021). ds4psy: *Data Science for Psychologists*.
     Social Psychology and Decision Sciences, University of Konstanz, Germany.
-    Textbook and R package (version 0.5.0, Sep 1, 2020).
+    Textbook and R package (version 0.7.0, May 12, 2021).
 Available at
     <a href="https://bookdown.org/hneth/ds4psy/" class="uri">https://bookdown.org/hneth/ds4psy/</a>.

 The URL of the supporting R package **ds4psy**